CAPLINQ Blog - Click here to go to CAPLINQ.com

 • Providing a mold release for the epoxy mold compound in the mold cavity and chase

-How Carnauba Wax Works as a Mold Release Agent
+How Carnauba Wax Works as an Epoxy Mold Release Agent

 In the second schematic (again, click on it for larger view), you can see that the carnauba wax when heated escapes to the outside of the matrix, allowing the epoxy mold compound to release from the mold chase inside.